techiescamp/linux-foundation-coupon/README.md

 - KCNA + KCSA Exam Bundle: [kube.promo/kcna-kcsa](https://kube.promo/kcna-kcsa)

 > [!NOTE]
 >Note: Offer ends on September 22nd.
 So lock in the price.

+## [20% OFF] KubeCon + CloudNativeCon North America 2026

+KubeCon + CloudNativeCon North America is coming to Atlanta, November 10-1.

+All-Access Pass: This pass type includes entry to all 18 CNCF-hosted co-located events, and KubeCon + CloudNativeCon.

+KubeCon + CloudNativeCon Only Pass: This pass type includes entry to KubeCon + CloudNativeCon ONLY.
+No access will be granted to CNCF-hosted co-located events.

+> [!IMPORTANT]
+>**Coupon:** Use code **COMTECHIES20**

+> [!NOTE]
+>Act Fast - code expires soon!

 ## [Up To 38% OFF] Linux Foundation DevOps Sale (Limited Sale)